 - 1. Lay out all of the puzzle pieces and group with the matching color. - 2.
 Begin with number 1 and move through in order.
 It is important not to skip a puzzle. - 3.
 Look at the picture and ask "What colors do you see?"
 Choose the tiles necessary to match the design. - 4.
 "Which piece will be on top?"
 Notice that it will be the one where the entire piece can be seen. - 5.
 Ask, "Will the white pieces EVER go down first?"
 Discuss why not. - 6.
 Arrange the pieces in order on the table.
-Do NOT place pieces on top of each other in your hands; rather, you will visualize this in your mind. - 7.
+Do NOT place pieces on top of each other in your hands; rather, you will visualize this in your mind.
+Ask, "Do you see it going together in your mind?" - 7.
 Match the puzzle and describe what you are doing. - 8.
 Take the puzzle apart - 9.
 Once you have completed a level, you can go back and remake the puzzle from memory.